You have an aptitude for making people feel welcome and, for you, eating with others is one of life’s greatest pleasures.

 - Has there been a higher figure of restaurant openings than closings in the last year?

 - Are restaurant managers facing any particular challenges right now (such as regulatory constraints or difficulties in recruiting skilled staff) - if so, what are they?

 - Are franchised restaurants more successful than independently owned eateries?

-- What are upcoming trends when it comes to consumer habits?
+- What are the upcoming trends when it comes to consumer habits?

 - What is the average spend per sitting?
 Does it fluctuate depending on whether it’s lunch or dinner, or during the week and on weekends?

 - What are the most popular marketing channels?
 Are there any innovative trends (including takeaway and online sales) that you could capitalise on?